What Can I Do with a Teaching Degree (Besides Teach)?

 - Grant writer: Non-profit groups typically rely on grants and fundraising to cover their costs.
 If you have the skills needed to be a teacher, you may be qualified to write grant proposals.
 Your communication and writing skills will be needed to draft a persuasive argument on why an organization needs funding.

 - After-school programs and youth organizations: Typically run by non-profit organizations, youth-based groups often look for people with a teaching degree.
 While it’s not always a requirement, these types of organizations might prefer to hire a person holding an early childhood education degree, depending on the age of the children they serve.
 Some early childhood education teachers might find work at summer camps or at daycare centers and preschools rather than within the elementary school system.
-Opportunities may include working as a mentor or tutor.

 Your teaching degree and specialization in a certain subject is a great starting point for a job at a trade publication within your field, such as science, history or business journals.